gaelmoccand/Cpp_Weekly/refactoring/README.md

-## refactoring woth std::optional and std::variant
+## refactoring with std::optional and std::variant

 Following the [std::optional](https://github.com/gaelmoccand/Cpp-Daily/blob/develop/optional/README.md)
-ob/develop/any/README.md) and [std::variant](https://github.com/gaelmoccand/Cpp-Daily/blob/develop/variant/README.md) subjects,
+ob/develop/any/README.md) and [std::variant](https://github.com/gaelmoccand/Cpp-Daily/blob/develop/variant/README.md) subjects.
-let's have a look at some concrete examples.
+Let's have a look at some concrete examples.

 ### 1. refactoring with optional a legacy method